mathieu-benoit/acm-workshop/content/ingress-gateway/allow-cloud-armor.md

 ![Org Admin](/images/org-admin.png)
 _{{< param description >}}_

-In this section, you will enable and grant the appropriate APIs in the Tenant project and the IAM role for the Tenant project's service account.
+In this section, you will grant the appropriate IAM role for the Tenant project's service account.
 This will allow later this service account to provision Cloud Armor.

 Initialize variables:
 ```Bash